Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

            6            4  17:05         4/1/2024

-Let's take a look to see if line-length has any relationship to scans.
-We are looking to see if the number of people coming into the building influences line-length.
+Let's look to see if line length has any relationship to scans.
+First, we are looking to see if the number of people entering the building influences line length.
 The following code produces the graph in figure \@ref(fig:linelengthb).